explosion/spacy-course/slides/chapter3_01_processing-pipelines.md

 Notes: Welcome back!
 This chapter is dedicated to processing pipelines: a series of functions applied to a Doc to add attributes like part-of-speech tags, dependency labels or named entities.

-In this video, you'll learn about the pipeline components provided by spaCy, and what happens behind the scenes when you call nlp on a string of text.
+In this lesson, you'll learn about the pipeline components provided by spaCy, and what happens behind the scenes when you call nlp on a string of text.

 ---